-In 1911, at 21 years old, Ho got a job as a kitchen porter on the Amirale de Latouche-Tréville, which set sail from Siagon to Marseille.
+In 1911, at 21 years old, Ho got a job as a kitchen porter on the Amirale de Latouche-Tréville, which set sail from Saigon to Marseille.

-Ho applied for school in France but was rejected, so he hit the open seas and travelled the world.
+Ho applied for school in France but was rejected.
+So he joined a ship, hit the open seas, and travelled the world.
 It’s thought he may have spent a few months living in New York and Boston, working as a baker.

 Now, I know what you’re thinking: “This sounds mad.
 How can it be true?”
 And, unfortunately, your cynicism may prove correct.